From Our Executive Director

 The Fellows we work with are also vital in building and sustaining a thriving Memphis arts ecosystem.
 Throughout the year MMI provides Fellows with coaching support and monthly professional development opportunities to help them navigate a sustainable career as a working musician, teaching professional, or organizational leader.
 In the age of Covid-19, that’s never been more important.
 So, in 2020, MMI began providing training for Fellows in ACEs (adverse childhood experiences)-informed approaches, a trauma-informed curriculum to help youth who we recognize are experiencing unprecedented challenges as a result of the pandemic.

-The In-School Team also hosts monthly Parent-Teacher-Principal Cohort Meetings in which school partners attend collaborative sessions designed to support and connect schools, parents, and communities with opportunities to strengthen school partnerships, share best practices, and build relationships.
+The In-Schools team also hosts monthly Parent-Teacher-Principal Cohort Meetings in which school partners attend collaborative sessions designed to support and connect schools, parents, and communities with opportunities to strengthen school partnerships, share best practices, and build relationships.
 The 2019-2020 cohort met via Zoom, due to restrictions on in-person meetings caused by the pandemic.
-In spite of that, the In-School team saw record turnout—particularly during the rollout of MMI’s creative liberation strategic pivot, which served as a guiding focus for selecting school partners for the 2020-2021 school year.
+In spite of that, the In-Schools team saw record turnout—particularly during the rollout of MMI’s creative liberation strategic pivot, which served as a guiding focus for selecting school partners for the 2020-2021 school year.

 At the close of the 2019-2020 school year, youth who were part of our program demonstrated high levels of music engagement, with 94% of music programs reporting that they participated in at least one performance (local, state, regional, or national).
 Ninety percent of Fellows and music teachers reported that students have become more aware of music and cultural opportunities by working with a music Fellow.